Skip to main content

 Bridging Innovation and Trust

 In January 2024 a package of measures was launched to support European startups and SMEs in the development of trustworthy artificial intelligence (AI) that respects EU values and rules.
-It followed the political agreement reached in December 2023 on the EU AI Act which supports the development, deployment and take-up of trustworthy AI in the EU.
+This is in line with the AI Act which supports the development, deployment and take-up of trustworthy AI in the EU.

-This package is designed to support AI startups and innovation.
-It includes a proposal to amend the European High-Performance Computing Joint Undertaking (EuroHPC JU) Regulation, thus providing access to AI-optimised supercomputers to startups and the broader innovation community – the creation of AI Factories.
+This package was designed to support AI startups and innovation.
+It proposed an amendment to the EuroHPC Regulation enabling the establishment of AI factories.
+The EuroHPC infrastructure became accessible to AI-optimised supercomputers to startups and the broader innovation community.

-The recently established European AI Office will collaborate closely with the EuroHPC JU and key stakeholders to coordinate actions and combine resources, encouraging investment in the development, refinement, and integration of advanced AI models into key applications.
+The European AI Office collaborates closely with the EuroHPC JU and key stakeholders to coordinate actions and combine resources, encouraging investment in the development, refinement, and integration of advanced AI models into key applications.

 Through the EuroHPC JU, the Commission and Member States and Associated Countries will invest a total amount of EUR 2.1 billion in acquiring new or upgrading existing EuroHPC supercomputers with AI capabilities, creating supercomputing services in AI, and developing AI-oriented microprocessors and skills support.
 In addition, the Commission will provide financial support for startup incubation and scale-up activities of EUR 100 million via InvestEU that would leverage an additional investment of EUR 1 billion.